 When a relationship breaks down and there are children involved, often the first priority is for the parents to make arrangements for them.
 This includes whether the children will be cared for with a sharing of that responsibility by both parents and whether this includes an equal amount of time with each or more with one parent than the other.
 In the majority of cases, this is dealt with amicably and arrangements agreed.
-This is not always possible, however, when disputes arise, our Solicitors in Ipswich, Felixstowe, Hadleigh, and Woodbridge can help you by providing advice and assistance and drawing on our considerable number years of expertise in this area.
+This is not always possible, however, when disputes arise, our solicitors can help you by providing advice and assistance and drawing on our considerable number years of expertise in this area.

 Every situation will be different and arrangements for children always need to be considered on the basis of what meets the welfare of the children.
 This can mean looking at practical issues such as:

 If you are finding it difficult to talk to the other parent and to resolve arrangements then one of our Solicitors can advise you as to the next steps and what the options might be.
 Each of the Solicitors in our Family Team are Members of the Resolution Organisation and are committed to resolving parental conflict disputes in a way that minimises, wherever possible, acrimony going forward.
 This recognises the need for parents of children to continue to maintain, where possible, good communication that benefits their children.
 We will work with you to achieve the best outcome for your situation, for you and your child through these difficult times.
 Often matters can be agreed through our advice, communicating with the other party or their solicitor where appropriate and coming to a solution that works for the children and parents and this is often achieved within the first few months after separation.